Speedups of linearly recurrent subshifts: Linear recurrence of speedups

-If $p \equiv 3$, then $\psi_{RR'} = e$, the identity, because $|R|=3$, but $\psi_{R'R} = \psi_{R'R'} = (123)$. \\[4mm] To continue the preparation for the proof of the main theorem, we state Lemma~\ref{lem:lr}, which basically says that the skew-product we constructed is linearly recurrent.
+To continue the preparation for the proof of the main theorem, we state Lemma~\ref{lem:lr}, which basically says that the skew-product we constructed is linearly recurrent.
+We state it for an arbitrary linearly recurrent shift $(X,\sigma)$ and skew-function $\psi:X \to \gS$, but will later apply it to $(X_w,\sigma)$ and $\psi_{R_0R_1}$.